Graduate Student Jake Watson and Sarah Hosman have each received funding from...

 Sara Georgini | History | email@example.com

 Sara studies American religious history, with a special emphasis on Revolutionary Anglicanism, as well as the pluralist impulse in nineteenth-century interfaith dialogue.
-My current research focuses on how fast-day sermons fashioned a national design of Christian morality in the early American republic.
+Her current research focuses on how fast-day sermons fashioned a national design of Christian morality in the early American republic.

 Marthe Hesselmans | Graduate Division of Religious Studies | firstname.lastname@example.org